aws-samples/amazon-dynamodb-labs/content/modernizr/02-data-modeling/index.en.md

 ## Using Specialized AI Tools

-At some point, Cline will ask for permission to use the DynamoDB MCP Server - this is like accessing a specialized AI consultant who's an expert specifically in DynamoDB design.
+At some point, Cline will ask for permission to use the DynamoDB MCP Server — this is like accessing a specialized AI consultant who's an expert specifically in DynamoDB design.
 When asked, give permission for this.
 This expert AI will help analyze all the data we've collected and create a proper database design.

 ![Start conversation](/static/images/modernizr/2/stage02-07.png)

 ## Quality Control Checkpoint

-The DynamoDB specialist will first create a summary file called `dynamodb_requirements.md`.
+Cline will first create a summary file called `dynamodb_requirements.md`.
 This is like having an architect show you the summary of everything you've discussed before they start drawing the blueprints.

 ::alert[ **Important:** Read this file carefully!
 Sometimes AI can accidentally add requirements that were never discussed, or miss important details.
 This is your chance to catch any errors before they become part of the final design.]{type="info"}